lnarbona/lnarbona.github.io/README.md

 # list of languages
 list_name_lang = data["lang"].unique()
 ```

-to grab the following informations for each language:
+Then, I proceeded to look more into the gloses themselves, grabbing the following informations for each language:
 * Its gloses-per-word
 * Its gloses-per-morphem
 * The number of times each glose has been used in each language